Code reference information

-Inlay hints are special markers that appear in the editor and provide you with additional information about your code, like the names of the parameters that a called method expects.
-Other types of hints inform you about annotations, method parameters, usages, and so on (depending on the language).
+Inlay hints are special markers that appear in the editor and provide you with additional information about your code.

 Some of the hints are enabled by default.

 You can fine-tune inlay hints in Inlay Hints..
-For detailed explanation of what each type does, see
+For detailed explanation of what each type does, refer to

-You can get quick information for any symbol or method signature by means of the Quick Documentation feature.
+You can get quick information for any symbol right from the editor by means of the Quick Documentation feature.
 It shows you code documentation in a popup as you hover over code elements.

 PyCharm recognizes inline documentation created in accordance with PEP-257.